Belarus protest leader says she was threatened with expulsion 'alive or in bits' | Law-Order

 Her lawyer Lyudmila Kazak filed a criminal complaint against Belarusian authorities including the KGB security police, for kidnap, illegal detention and threats to commit murder, the news portal Tut.By said.
 The complaint was submitted to the state Investigative Committee.
 Asked for comment, a representative of the Committee, Sergei Kabakovich, said: "At the present moment I have no information about this."

-NAMES AND RANKS Kolesnikova's complaint included the names and ranks of individual officers of the KGB and the organised crime agency whom she accuses of threatening her, and said she would be able to identify them, it said.
+NAMES AND RANKS Kolesnikova's complaint included the names and ranks of individual officers of the KGB and the organised crime agency whom she accuses of threatening her, and said she would be able to identify them.

 She is now being held in the capital Minsk, where Kazak said she was being questioned on Thursday.
 Kazak saw her client at a pretrial detention centre on Wednesday, and said she had bruises on her body.
 Lukashenko denies rigging the Aug.
 9 election, which official results said he won by a landslide, and has cracked down hard on protesters demanding his resignation.
 He has refused to talk to the opposition, saying it is bent on wrecking the country.